 The golden 60-30-10 rule

 To match the 60-30-10 rule, it’s better if we only use maximum three colors.
-It will help us avoid chaos and keep our color scheme in balance.
+It will help us avoid chaos and keep our color scheme in balance and improve UI design using the 60 30 10 rule.
 We’ll be able to create a neat, harmonious interface that makes our users pleased.

 The important of the blue color